Battle Spirits: English Set Releases

-A player must have at least 40 cards in their deck, with no upper limit.
+A player must have at least 50 cards in their deck, with no more than 60 cards.
 Up to three cards of the same name are allowed in a deck.
 Players can purchase booster packs to increase the number of cards they have.
 Expansions are sets of cards that build upon the foundation laid out by the base set, the original set of cards released.